What is it?

 Although we cannot provide absolute certainty, it is true that when we undo the mechanisms that turn the eyelid inward, eyelid stability becomes normal again, and this practically assures that the problem does not happen again.
 However, logically this fact depends on the cause of the problem, as some processes are general pathologies whereby the eyelid issue is just one manifestation, and control of the general factors will be essential to avoid recurrence.

-Will the entropion procedure make my eyelashes fall out? > > Not at all.
-Surgery is not based on removing eyelashes so that they don't rub > against the eye, but rather replacing them in their correct position without > having to remove them.
+Will the entropion procedure make my eyelashes fall out?

+Not at all.
+Surgery is not based on removing eyelashes so that they don't rub against the eye, but rather putting them back in their correct position without having to remove them.